BueniaDev/Botsashi/README.md

 Motorola 68000 emulation engine, kinda

-A (currently WIP) emulation of the iconic Motorola 68000 processor, written in C++17.
+An emulation library for the iconic Motorola 68000 processor, written in C++17.

 ## Features